fluff-shark/fluff-shark.github.io/_posts/2024-03-02-testing-strategy.md

 Of course, there's a catch.
 This layer of doubles splits the test suite in half, which does not guarantee correct behavior:

-{% include integration-test-doors.gif imageurl="/images/integration-test-doors.gif" title="Two motion sensor gates which continually trigger each other to open and shut" %}
+{% include image_tile.html imageurl="/images/integration-test-doors.gif" title="Two motion sensor gates which continually trigger each other to open and shut" %}

 so this strategy only works well _if_ your engineers have a culture of treating backwards compatibility seriously.
 It also emphasizes the importance of the second principle!